20 Simple Merchant Errors That May Cause Chargebacks & How to Resolve Them

 You should teach your staff to double-check all entries.
 Avoid manually key-in information by hand when possible; if you have to enter information manually, be extra wary of any mistakes, and audit the information multiple times.

-These are just a few examples.
-There are dozens of tools at your disposal.
+These are just a few examples; there are literally dozens of tools at your disposal.
 Also, be sure to use fraud scoring, which draws on all these indicators to gauge each transaction’s risk level.

-Perhaps one of the most overlooked chargeback prevention tools is an accurate, easy-to-use filing system for keeping receipts and other transaction records.
-If an illegitimate chargeback is initiated, these documents will likely be necessary to prove that the transaction was carried out properly.
+Perhaps one of the most important assets for chargeback prevention is an accurate, easy-to-use filing system for keeping receipts and other transaction records.
+If an illegitimate chargeback is initiated, these documents will be necessary to prove that the transaction was carried out properly.

 Be sure all receipts are complete, clean, and legible.
 Also, remember that customer disputes come with very strict deadlines.
-You must create a filing system allowing you to quickly find and provide documentation when needed.
+You must create a filing system that allows you to quickly find and provide documentation when needed.